HydroModPy/HydroModPy/README.md

  ## Publications
  Papers was published on the HydroModPy concept and its different capabilities.

  Abhervé, R., Gauvain, A., Roques, C., Longuevergne, L., Louaisil, S., Aquilina, L., and de Dreuzy, J.-R.: Calibration of groundwater seepage on the spatial distribution of the stream network to assess catchment-scale hydraulic conductivity, Hydrol.
 Earth Syst.
 Sci.
-Discuss. , , 2022.
+Discuss., 2022.
  [link](https://doi.org/10.5194/hess-2022-175).

  ## Contact